omiridoue/sgsss-workflow/index.md

 **For our the hands-on component, we recommend using a 4-core machine.**

-The free GitHub plan includes 120 core-hours of Codespaces compute per month, which amounts to 30 hours of a 4-core machine.
-(See below for more information about quotas.)
+The free GitHub plan includes 120 core-hours of Codespaces compute per month, which amounts to 30 hours of a 4-core machine (See below for more information about quotas.)

 Opening a new GitHub Codespaces environment for the first time can take several minutes.
-Just enough time to go over the intro materials if you're in a group training.
+Just enough time to touch on the rest of this

 ## Explore GitHub Codespaces